-The religious and political climate in England became even more febrile at the start of the 17th century, with the Catholic cause not being helped by the Guy Fawkes plot of 1605 and the Puritans remaining strongly opposed to mainstream royal ecclesiastical policy.
-Things came to a head when King Charles I came to the throne in 1625 and in the first few years of his reign the Puritans in Parliament strongly opposed his royal authority.
+The religious and political climate in England became even more febrile at the start of the 17th century.
+The Catholic cause was not helped by the Guy Fawkes plot of 1605, and the Puritans remained strongly opposed to mainstream royal ecclesiastical policy.
+Things came to a head when King Charles I came to the throne in 1625.
+In the first few years of his reign, the Puritans in parliament strongly opposed his royal authority.

-In order to maintain his royal power base and rid himself of those he viewed as his enemies, including many Puritans, Charles I took the unprecedented step of dissolving Parliament altogether in 1629.
+In order to maintain his royal power base and rid himself of those he viewed as his enemies, including many Puritans, Charles I took the unprecedented step of dissolving parliament altogether.
 The Puritans, probably quite rightly, interpreted this as a hostile act towards themselves and their religious practices, and so many decided to leave England and settle in the Americas, where they could develop their own communities based on their own beliefs.

 The Puritans Flee to New England